kernelle-soft/blizz/README.md

 - Complexity scoring with aesthetic sensibilities
 - Readability analysis that would make poets weep
 - Code quality enforcement with gentle but firm guidance
-- Seamless integration with review workflows
-- Beauty and function in perfect harmony
+- Beauty and practicality in perfect harmony

 ---